-- 3. Digital Citizenship Prepare residents for life online.
-Support digital citizenship by providing technology, Internet access, and training.
+- 3. Lifelong Learning Prepare residents for life online. support digital citizenship by providing technology, Internet access, and training.
 Richmond Public Library must keep up with the latest technology and networking to serve our patrons.
 Everyday life moves very quickly and much of it is online.
 Seeking an answer to a simple question, evaluating the veracity of a news source, applying for a job, poverty assistance or health benefits, and interacting with a child's teacher are all examples of activities that require proficiency with technology.
 Users of public libraries are increasingly turning to libraries not only for access to technology, but also for opportunities to develop their online skills.
 This is especially true for vulnerable populations, like some job seekers, seniors, and formerly incarcerated men and women (or returning citizens), who have limited access to or knowledge of technology. - 4.
-Early Childhood Literacy Expand RVA Reads, early family literacy, and grade level reading strategy.
+Early Childhood Literacy Amplify, Initiate and More (AIM): Expand RVA Reads, early family literacy, and grade level reading strategy.
 Richmond Public Library is a champion of early childhood literacy.
 Story time, educational programs, and activities promote a love of reading in children to prepare them for school and life.
+We strive to Amplify, Initiate and do More (AIM) for early literacy in 2022.